nKingchaos2284/Class1/README.md

 I was in the Navy and the Army

-I am running Ubuntu 22.04 LTS (Linux)
+I am running windows 11

 I have 3 kids that live in Spokane